MadeOfBees/NextJSPortfolio/README.md

 # bees-portfolio

 This is my portfolio made in nextJS, I'm using a database to populate the projects pages, the nav bar, and more.
 My first project using Tailwind.

-Click the deployment link: https://bees-portfolio.herokuapp.com/ to navigate to the site
+Click the deployment link: https://bees-portfolio.herokuapp.com/ to navigate to the site.

 ## Report an issue:

-Contact me at imMadeOfBees@gmail.com explaining the issue and how to replicate it.
+If you have any issues or and or questions contact me at imMadeOfBees@gmail.com explaining the issue and how to replicate it.

 ## Support me: